A Review on Quantum Circuit Optimization using ZX-Calculus

 The conversion of ZX-diagrams into quantum circuits necessitates computationally expensive circuit extraction algorithms.
-Consequently, the circuit characteristics and optimization results are heavily reliant on the chosen extraction method.
+A ZX-diagram does not have one but many valid quantum circuit representations.
+As a consequence, the circuit characteristics and optimization results are heavily reliant on the chosen extraction method.
 This section introduces the principles of the circuit extraction algorithm proposed by Duncan et al.~\cite{duncanGraphtheoreticSimplificationQuantum2020}.
 Its extension by Backens et al.~\cite{backensThereBackAgain2020} is included as the standard algorithm in many works, as it allows for the extraction of phase gadgets.

-In principle, circuit extraction is a \#P-hard optimization problem~\cite{debeaudrapCircuitExtractionZXdiagrams2022}.
+In principle, circuit extraction is \#P-hard and poses an optimization problem with an upper bound of $\mathrm{NP}^{\mathrm{NP}^{\#\mathrm{P}}}$~\cite{debeaudrapCircuitExtractionZXdiagrams2022,mitosek2024constructing}.
 Therefore, it is computationally beneficial to reduce the need of circuit extraction as much as possible.
-Nevertheless, there are polynomial-time circuit extraction algorithms for ZX-diagrams that maintain a graph-theoretic property known as generalized flow (gflow) or the stricter causal flow (cflow)~\cite{backensThereBackAgain2020}.
+Nevertheless, there are polynomial-time circuit extraction algorithms for ZX-diagrams in the MBQC form that maintain a graph-theoretic property known as general flow or the stricter causal flow~\cite{backensThereBackAgain2020}.

 These algorithms allow for the extraction of larger ZX-diagrams, but do so at the cost of introducing additional two-qubit gates to preserve the connectivity of spiders.
 As a result, these extraction algorithms can lead to circuits with an increased gate count and depth compared to the source circuit.